ThiagoPiovesan/GettingStarted-FastAPI/README.md

 ## An introduction to FastAPI Framework

-→ This repository is an compile and commented edition from the youtube [videos seris](https://youtube.com/playlist?list=PLstjCH2DwkBnKO9PdHc5NO1JOwbJdcq22).
+→ This repository is an compile and commented edition from the youtube [video serie](https://youtube.com/playlist?list=PLstjCH2DwkBnKO9PdHc5NO1JOwbJdcq22).

 **FastAPI Website**: https://fastapi.tiangolo.com